|John and Gerry's Orchids of Britain and Europe|

 |Home||Back to Ophrys species||Links|

-O. ferrum-equinum was first described by Desfontaines from Samos in 1807.
-Its name refers to the shape of the speculum which is commonly a horseshoe pattern, though as can be seen from the photographs this is often broken into two parallel stripes.
+O. ferrum-equinum was first described by Desfontaines from Samos in 1807 and its name refers to the horseshoe shaped speculum.
+This pattern is a relatively stable characteristic of the species, though as can be seen from the photographs it is sometimes reduced to two isolated droplets.
 It is essentially a Greek orchid although it also occurs in Anatolia and sparingly in neighbouring Albania.
-O. ferrum-equinum is a member of the large O. mammosa group and is one of the more attractive and distinctive members of what can be a fairly dull and frequently difficult to differentiate family.
+O. ferrum-equinum is a member of the large O. mammosa group and is undoubtedly one of its more attractive and distinctive members.

-The illustrations are all variations of the nominative variety with photos 1 and 2 being perhaps the most typical.
-Photo 10 is an interesting example which comes from Chios and depicts a plant that carries a rudimentary "necklace" as with the closely related O. spruneri.
+The illustrations are all of the nominative variety with photos 1 and 2 being perhaps the most typical.
+Photo 10 is an interesting example which comes from Chios and depicts a plant that carries a rudimentary "necklace" reminiscent of the closely related O. spruneri.

 The following oddities are all from Mount Hymettus near Athens.